Keto Chow Nutrition

 Whipping cream can work, it just has a lower fat content.
 Lower fat content means more lactose (sugar) which will make ketosis more difficult.
 Half-and-half has an even lower fat content and really a lot of sugar that will likely guarantee you won’t achieve ketosis.

 Here are the calories and carbohydrate content for a 15ml/1 tablespoon “serving”:

 |Darigold “Classic 40“||40.0||60||0.40||2.67|

-The ironic thing is all of the creams have less than 1g per “serving” so they will often label the package as “0g total carbs” even though the half-and-half has nearly 4x as many carbs per calorie compared to heavy cream.
-You have to muck around the USDA food database to get the accurate nutrition information.
+Interestingly enough, all of the creams have less than 1g of carbs per “serving” so the package will say “0g total carbs” – even though the half-and-half has nearly 4x as many carbs per calorie compared to heavy cream.
+You have to muck around the USDA food database to get accurate nutrition information.

-There are several key differences between 1.5 (the most recent version you can make yourself by buying the ingredients) and 2+.
+There are several key differences between 1.5 (the version you can make yourself) and 2.0+.
 Some are also differences from 1.5 to 1.9.

 - A custom-made vitamin and mineral pre-mix.
-This replaces several ingredients (the vitamin pill, Calcium Phosphate, Vitamin K, Choline L-Bitartrate, Calcium/Magnesium Citrate, Vitamin D3) there’s also more Magnesium.
-Other vitamins and minerals have also been adjusted up above minimum levels to optimal levels along with optimal forms for bioavailability.
+This replaces several ingredients (the vitamin pill, Calcium Phosphate, Vitamin K, Choline L-Bitartrate, Calcium/Magnesium Citrate, Vitamin D3).
+There’s also more Magnesium.
+Other vitamins and minerals have also been adjusted above minimum levels to optimal levels, and optimal forms for bioavailability.